Local government in California: Municipal services

+Educational districts

 School districts

-Primary and secondary

 Public education of children is provided by school districts, which are governed independently from cities.
 Each county has a board of education and superintendent that oversee school districts within the county.
 There are about 1,102 school districts.

 California school districts may be organized as elementary districts, high school districts, unified school districts combining elementary and high school grades, or community college districts.
 Union districts are formed by joining two or more elementary districts.
 School districts are governed by an elected school board (sometimes called a "board of education" or "board of trustees"), which manages the schools within its jurisdiction.
 There are also county special service schools and regional occupational programs provide vocational and technical education.
 Historically, school districts were organized at the primary level (Kindergarten through 8th grade, approximately ages 5–13), and the secondary (high school) level (9th through 12th grade, approximately ages 14–17).

 School district and community college district boards may determine their own fiscal requirements—the counties levy and collect the taxes required, possibly subject to constitutional tax limitations and voter approval.
 Historically, school districts were funded through local property tax revenue, but due to Serrano v.
 Priest, school districts are funded through the State government through various funding formulas that allocate local property tax revenues and other revenue.

-Community colleges
+Community college districts

 The State of California operates the University of California and the California State University as statewide systems.
 However, community colleges, which provide the first two years of post-secondary education and adult vocational courses, are organized in community college districts, which operate one or more community colleges within their jurisdiction.
 Community college districts in California are governed by elected boards.

 California's first community colleges were established as extensions of high schools.
 Through legislation enacted in 1907, high schools were allowed to create "junior colleges" to provide a general undergraduate education to local students, approximating the first two years of university courses.
 In the early 1920s, the Legislature authorized the creation of separate colleges, in addition to the programs offered in high schools.
 In 1967, the Governor and Legislature created the Board of Governors for the Community Colleges to oversee the community colleges and formally established the California Community Colleges System, requiring all areas of the state to be included within a community college district.